 Early intervention and targeted support

 There is acknowledgement that some students struggle, for a variety of reasons, to successfully engage with learning.
-Effective and respectful processes exist for the early identification of students and families who require additional support.
+Effective and respectful processes and procedures exist for the early identification of students and families who require additional support.

 Partnerships with families and community

 The school works collaboratively with parents, carers and the wider community to extend support to students.
 The school provides opportunities for education on issues related to student wellbeing and safety.
 Safe Schools Hub.

 These nine elements are based on a combination of best practice, evidence-based literature, and feedback from representatives from educational systems, sectors and educators.
 Teachers are encouraged to be proactive in building safe and supportive learning communities as well as reactive in responding effectively to situations involving child maltreatment, harassment, aggression, violence and bullying.
 The nine elements also reflect a view that responsibility for the development and maintenance of a safe and supportive school community requires all involved to have a clear understanding of their rights and responsibilities.
 Respectful collaboration between all parties and outside agencies which support student pastoral care and wellbeing exists and is nurtured.

 Provide targeted and effective professional learning opportunities to school and SCS personnel to support this policy